Cal Raleigh: All-Star break and second half: home run records chase

-Raleigh was selected to start in the All-Star Game on July 2, winning both the fan vote and player vote and trailing only Aaron Judge in total votes.
+Raleigh was selected to start in the All-Star Game on July 2, winning both the fan vote and player vote and trailing only Judge in total votes.
 Previously, on June 27, Raleigh announced that he would compete in the Home Run Derby, and invited his father Todd, to pitch to him with his younger brother Todd Jr. catching.
 Raleigh won the Home Run Derby, defeating Caminero in the final round, 18–15.
-Raleigh became the first switch-hitter to win the derby outright, the second Mariner to win the derby (following Griffey, who won in 1994, 1998, and 1999), and the first catcher in MLB history to win the derby.
+Raleigh became the first switch hitter to win the derby outright, the second Mariner to win the derby (following Griffey, who won in 1994, 1998, and 1999), and the first catcher to win the derby.
 In the All-Star Game, Raleigh successfully challenged a called ball, with the automated ball-strike challenge system used in the game for the first time changing a Tarik Skubal pitch to a strike.
 Raleigh was 1-for-2 in his first All-Star Game, singling off David Peterson.

 On July 22, Raleigh tied Griffey with the most homers in a player's first five seasons in franchise history, with 132 when he scored the only run of the game with a solo home run against the Milwaukee Brewers.
-On July 27, Raleigh hit a 416-foot home run against the Los Angeles Angels off pitcher José Fermín.
-With that homer, Raleigh became the first catcher and first switch-hitter in MLB history to hit 40 home runs before the end of July.
-He was the fifth different player in Mariners franchise history to hit at least 40 home runs in a single season, putting him alongside Griffey, Jay Buhner, Alex Rodriguez, and Nelson Cruz.
+On July 27, Raleigh hit a 416-foot home run off José Fermín of the Angels.
+With that homer, Raleigh became the first catcher and first switch hitter in MLB history to hit 40 home runs before the end of July.
+He was the fifth different player in Mariners franchise history to hit at least 40 home runs in a single season, putting him alongside Griffey, Jay Buhner, Rodriguez, and Nelson Cruz.

 On August 24, Raleigh hit his 48th and 49th home runs against the Athletics.
 With that performance, he set the single-season home run record by a player who primarily plays catcher, passing Salvador Perez.
-He also set records for most multi-homer games in a season by a switch hitter with nine, surpassing Mickey Mantle, and most multi-homer games in a season in Mariners history, surpassing Griffey.
-On August 25, Raleigh hit his 50th home run of the season against San Diego Padres pitcher JP Sears, becoming the first primary catcher to hit 50 home runs in a season and the second Mariner to do so after Griffey.
+He also set records for most multi-homer games in a season by a switch hitter with nine, surpassing Mickey Mantle, and most multi-homer games in a season in Mariners history, besting Griffey.
+On August 25, Raleigh hit his 50th home run of the season against San Diego pitcher JP Sears, becoming the first primary catcher to hit 50 home runs in a season and the second Mariner to do so after Griffey.
 He also became the first switch hitter to hit 20 home runs from each side of the plate in a season.
 Raleigh slumped in August, batting .179 with 8 home runs and 9 non-home run hits.